milesdaudistel/notes/compilernotes.md

 Obviously we know the order of operations for the original character stream, but the computer doesn't.
 If we told the computer to calculate the final result directly from the token stream, the output would be `(((2+3)*2)+3)=13` instead of the expected `2+(3*2)+3=11`.
 This is why a parser is necessary.

 <details><summary>Context Free Grammars</summary>
 The regular grammars that we've looked at so far are a subset of Context Free Grammars.
-So all regular grammars are context free grammars,
+So all regular grammars are CFGs, but not all CFG's are regular grammars.
+Maybe explain what a context sensitive grammar is?
+Then explain that anything above that is like english; disputable.
+Then explain that a regular grammar can also have the same Backus Nar Form as the other stuff.
+Then explain why Backus Nar form can formulate all formal grammars.
+Perhaps use the meaning function.

+A formal language / grammar is one where everyone agrees on the same set of rules.
+A formal grammar / language can be ambiguous.
+While everyone agrees on the rules, the rules don't cover all possible cases.

 </details>